<< Go Back up to Atmospherics Theatres Main Page

 After a three-and-a-half month unsuccessful run as the Opry, and another unsuccessful short run starting in mid-May of the same year as the Paramount Country Music Hall, the Paramount was purchased by the Abilene Preservation League Link opens in new window in December 1980, in a bid to secure its preservation.

-The preservation league formed the Paramount Committee to prevent the building from eminent domain and potential demolition, and led a successful application to have the building added to the National Register of Historic Places.
+The League formed the Paramount Committee to prevent the building from being seized and potentially demolished via eminent domain, and led a successful application to have the building added to the National Register of Historic Places.

-Following an extensive six-month rehabilitation (for an undisclosed sum, per the terms of the grant which made the rehabilitation possible), the Paramount reopened in May 1987 as a performing arts center, having received funding from Julia Matthews and the Dodge Jones Foundation.
-Architect Killis Almond noted that one of the largest unexpected problems of the project was the underground river workers unexpectedly struck while building the new orchestra pit.
+Following an extensive six-month rehabilitation led by architect firm Killis Almond & Associates Link opens in new window (for an undisclosed sum, per the terms of the grant from Julia Matthews and the Dodge Jones Foundation which made the rehabilitation possible), the Paramount reopened in May 1987 as a performing arts center.
+A collection of over 70 drawings from the renovation are held and made available online by The University of Texas at San Antonio’s Special Collections Department Link opens in new window.
+Architect Killis Almond noted that one of the largest unexpected problems of the project was the underground river works unexpectedly struck while building the new orchestra pit.

 Reopening night was a combination of a performance by Pete Fountain, one of New Orleans’ most popular jazz performers, plus an awards ceremony and party.
 The renovated theatre was awarded the 1985-86 Cultural Affairs Council Award for outstanding contribution to the local arts scene.